Helen-Shelton/Helen-Shelton/README.md

 - 👀 I’m interested in web development and android development
 - 🌱 I’m currently learning Python, HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on just about anything.
 Only way to know you like something is to try it!
-- 📫 How to reach me: Here
+- 📫 How to reach me: sheltohm@mcmaster.ca